 Ohio University Saxophone Studio: www.ohio.edu/sax

-As a classical saxophonist, James has performed at national and regional conferences of the North American Saxophone Alliance.
-His activities have included presentations at Ohio Music Education Association state conferences, and recitals and masterclasses at Universidad Nacional de Cuyo (Mendoza, Argentina), Conservatorio Nacional de Musica (Buenos Aires, Argentina), and the University of Bergen (Bergen, Norway).
-He has served on the faculty of the Blue Lake Fine Arts Camp, and was a Visiting Assistant Professor at the University of Toledo prior to joining the Ohio University faculty.
-He is also a member of the touring chamber ensemble UpBeat Brass, which commissions and performs works in a variety of styles.
+An active performer, James has appeared at numerous national and regional conferences of the North American Saxophone Alliance.
+International activities have included recitals and masterclasses at Universidad Nacional de Cuyo and World Flutes Festival (Mendoza, Argentina), Conservatorio Nacional de Musica (Buenos Aires, Argentina), and the University of Bergen (Bergen, Norway).
+He has collaborated with numerous saxophone studios across the United States, along with performances at conferences of Society of Composers Inc., International Double Reed Society, College Music Society, and Jazz Education Network.
+James was a Visiting Assistant Professor at the University of Toledo prior to joining the Ohio University faculty, and has served on the faculty of the Blue Lake Fine Arts Camp.

 Jazz Ensemble I, Applied Saxophone, Saxophone Quartet, Saxophone Pedagogy, Saxophone Repertoire